 Government support for education

-Is it the poverty?
+Is it Poverty?

 Angel Olaran is one of those people who can boast of having a speech of their own.
-He always speaks clearly and understands everything: “To understand poverty it is necessary to touch it, to smell it, to embrace it.
+He always speaks clearly and one understands everything: “To understand poverty it is necessary to touch it, to smell it, to embrace it.
 It is impossible to feel or understand what deep poverty means through television programmes, photos or newspaper articles”.

-“Helping those who survive in misery also serves us because it makes us aware of injustice, allows us to pay part of our debt, share something with others and know them”.
+“Helping those who survive in misery also serves us because it makes us aware of injustice, allows us to pay part of our debt, share with others and know them”.